HOW TO HAVE AMAZING 10-14 DAYS IN GERMANY

 Neuschwanstein Castle – 1 Day

 It doesn’t really matter when you visit.
-Neuschwanstein Castle is always busy and people from all over the world (especially from China) come here to see the fairytale castle with their own eyes.
+Neuschwanstein Castle is always busy, and people worldwide (especially from China) come here to see the fairytale castle with their own eyes.

 Things to Do at Neuschwanstein Castle